Home Wireless Earbuds Jlab Go Air Vs. Jbl Reflect Aero

 See price on Amazon See price on Amazon

-IP ratings refer to the level of protection offered by a casing, against dust and liquids.
-The letters 'IP' are followed by two values The first value refers to protection against solids say dust, while the second refers to resistance against liquids (sweat).
+Ingress protection ratings is the level of protection given by a casing, against solids and liquids.
+In the format of IPXX, 'X' represents a number The first value refers to protection against solids such as dust, while the second refers to resistance against liquids (water).

-Having a value of IP44, the JLab Go Air's rating is read as, the first number of 4 denotes that they are protected against objects greater than 1.0mm such as wire, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-Compared to the JLab Go Air, JBL Reflect Aero have a rating of IP68 meaning that JBL Reflect Aero has a higher dust resistance than JLab Go Air and that of liquids is that, JLab Go Air has a lower liquid rating than JBL Reflect Aero JLab Go Air have a weight of 10g .
-We prefer a lower weight better because lighter devices are more comfortable to carry.
+Having a value of IP44, the JLab Go Air's rating for solids indicates that they are protected against objects greater than 1.0mm such as wire, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+In comparison to the JLab Go Air, JBL Reflect Aero have a rating of IP68 meaning that JBL Reflect Aero has a higher dust resistance than JLab Go Air and that of liquids is that, JLab Go Air has a lower liquid rating than JBL Reflect Aero The JLab Go Air have a weight of 10g .
+We take in account a lower weight best because lighter devices are more comfortable to carry.

-Automatically receive information via audio messages, say if there is an issue with the connection.
-The JBL Reflect Aero also have voice prompts .i.e the earbuds will notify you if the battery is running low, and it's time to recharge them.
+The JBL Reflect Aero too have voice prompts .i.e the earbuds notifies you if the battery is running low, and you need to recharge them.

 kinsta kinsta